dieselfox1/fincommerce/docs/extensions/core-concepts/example-header-plugin-comment.md

 * License URI: The URL where the license is explained in detail.
 * Woo: A unique identifier for a plugin sold on FinCommerce.com.
 When submitting your extension or adding a new version, **we will automatically add this to the header of your main file**.
 You are not required to add it manually, but you can opt to include it before uploading.

-This header comment is placed at the top of the main plugin file, so WordPress can read it.
+This header comment is placed at the top of the main plugin file, so finpress can read it.